✦ Tax years 2025–2028OBBBA DeductionsFlows to Form 1040

 No. Schedule 1 captures additional income sources and above-the-line adjustments such as student loan interest, HSA deductions, and alimony.
 Schedule 1-A is a separate new form exclusively for the four OBBBA deductions.
 They are distinct forms that flow to different lines on Form 1040.

-Schedule 1-A additional deductions are calculated separately from Schedule 1 adjustments and flow to Form 1040 line 13b.
-They may reduce taxable income and can be claimed whether a taxpayer itemizes or uses the standard deduction.
+Schedule 1-A additional deductions are calculated separately from Schedule 1 adjustments and flow to Form 1040 under the applicable tax-year instructions.
+They reduce taxable income rather than AGI, and are available whether a taxpayer itemizes or claims the standard deduction.
 Verify exact treatment with IRS instructions or a qualified tax professional.

 Yes.
 Schedule 1-A deductions are completely separate from the choice between standard and itemized deductions.
 You can claim all four Schedule 1-A deductions and still take the full standard deduction.
 They stack on top of whichever deduction method you choose.